Neil MacFarlane (footballer): Later career (2006–2011)

 MacFarlane spent the second half of the 2005–06 season with Scottish Premier League club Aberdeen, before signing a two-year contract with First Division club Gretna in May 2006.
 Injuries restricted him to just eight appearances during the 2006–07 season, but he still received a First Division winners' medal.
 After his Gretna contract was terminated in May 2007, MacFarlane moved to First Division club Queen of the South on a two-year contract.
-He had two seasons as a mainstay of the Queens team, reaching the 2008 Scottish Cup Final and qualifying for the UEFA Cup, in which he had previously competed while a Hearts player.
+He had two seasons as a mainstay of the Queens team, reaching the 2008 Scottish Cup Final and qualifying for the UEFA Cup, in which he had previously competed while a Heart of Midlothian player.
 MacFarlane wound down his career with spells at lower division clubs Greenock Morton, Airdrie United and Annan Athletic and retired in 2011.

-Coaching career
+Managerial and coaching career

+Early coaching roles

 MacFarlane began his coaching career in 2012 and served as assistant to former Heart of Midlothian teammate Steven Pressley at Falkirk, Coventry City, Fleetwood Town and Pafos.
 In February and March 2015, he briefly held the role of caretaker manager at Coventry City, before leaving the club at the end of the 2014–15 season.
 MacFarlane joined Milton Keynes Dons as first team coach to manager Robbie Neilson in December 2016 and stayed in the role until Neilson's sacking in January 2018.

-Managerial career

 Kidderminster Harriers

 On 25 May 2018, MacFarlane was announced as manager of National League North club Kidderminster Harriers.
 He had briefly coached at the club in 2015.
 Tasked with promotion, MacFarlane presided over 27 matches, winning 12, before he agreed to part ways with the club in January 2019.

-Brentford B
+Brentford

-On 30 May 2019, MacFarlane joined Brentford as head coach of the Championship club's B team.
+On 30 May 2019, MacFarlane joined Brentford as head coach of the club's B team.
 As a result of first team head coach Thomas Frank testing positive for COVID-19, MacFarlane presided over the first team's 2–1 FA Cup third round victory over Middlesbrough on 9 January 2021.
+He won competitive cup competitions in each of the 2021–22 and 2022–23 seasons, with the London Senior Cup and Premier League Cups respectively.
+The team entered the Professional Development League in 2024 and won the competition at the first attempt.
+In July 2025, after being awarded a UEFA Pro Licence, MacFarlane was promoted into the role of assistant first team coach.

+Scotland U19

+In August 2024, MacFarlane was announced as head coach of Scotland U19.